Feel courageous, confident, capable, and actually enjoy the process of writing

 I graduated at the top of my class with honors in Women’s Studies and English (they actually handed me money with my diploma).

 Jaime is an author, speaker and writing coach devoted to serving others and the world through authentic creative expression.
 She is the author of Birth Your Story: Why Writing About Your Birth Matters (2017).
 Jaime holds an MA in Writing, with an emphasis in teaching writing, and a BA in Women’s Studies and English, both from San Diego State.
-She is available for speaking, private personalized writing coaching, and manuscript editing.
+She is available for speaking, private personalized writing coaching, content writing, and manuscript editing.

 I have been writing since I was a teenager.
 Writing literally saved my life in my younger years.
 As I navigated turmoil in my home and social life, I turned to writing—poetry, journaling, and short stories— as a lifeline to help me process my emotions and experiences, to heal what hurt.